prince-mastr/nwnpaymentgateway/README.md

 # Welcome to NWNPayment

-Here I Have Tried to Create a Payment Gateway With Valid Inputs like the Following amount Should be Integer currency should present in constant.py currency_list = ["USD","INR"] at place of "type" I Used "paytype" paytype should be either "creditcard" or "debitcard" but can be added by adding to variable in list constant.py payment_method = ["debitcard", "creditcard"]
+Here I Have Tried to Create a Payment Gateway With Valid Inputs like the Following <br />
+amount Should be Integer<br />
+currency should present in constant.py currency_list = ["USD","INR"] <br />
+at place of "type" I Used "paytype" <br />
+paytype should be either "creditcard" or "debitcard" <br />
+but can be added by adding to variable in list constant.py payment_method = ["debitcard", "creditcard"] <br />

 Futher variable are:
 Card number it's Length should 16 Further Validation Is done by our code